-In Gurugram, the number of namaz sites has shrunk from over 100 to 20 in three years
+In Gurugram, the number of namaz sites has shrunk to 20 from over 100 in three years

 “They should not think that since namaz has not stopped here, this area belongs to them.
 They are getting emboldened,” said Chauhan, who has a transport business and sells building material but had abandoned work on a weekday afternoon to play cricket.
 He argued it was necessary for Hindus to make their presence felt.

-Other cricket players out in the field that afternoon also echoed these sentiments: Hindus, the only native residents of Khandsa village, had to assert themselves against growing Muslim presence.
+Other cricket players out in the field that afternoon also echoed these sentiments: Hindus were the only native residents of Khandsa village, they claimed, and they had to assert themselves against growing Muslim presence.

 “Earlier, seven to eight people would come to offer prayers, now a thousand people come,” claimed 26-year-old Lucky Gujjar, who works at a mobile repair shop.
 “Tomorrow someone will come and construct a mosque here.
 Everything cannot happen according to how they want it, right?
 No Muslims live in Khandsa village, the only ones who do live on rent.
 They come here for work, they are not from here.”